Kalyn’s Kitchen Picks: Penzey’s Turkey Soup Base

 - If you’re lucky enough to have a Penzey’s store where you live, just go there and get some.
 (Salt Lake used to have one, but it closed.)

-- You can also simply order Turkey Soup Base from Penzeys website, and if you’re like me you might find some other fun spices there.
+- You can also simply order Turkey Base from Penzeys website, and if you’re like me you might find some other interesting spices there.

-Tips for making Low-Carb Turkey Gravy with Penzey’s Turkey Soup Base:
+Making Low-Carb Turkey Gravy with Penzey’s Turkey Base:

 - Ketologic makes low-carb turkey gravy with heavy cream and Xanthan gum, but I haven’t tried that method.
 I’d definitely add just a little Penzey’s Turkey Soup Base for a stronger turkey flavor.